 Since an S Corporation is a flow-through entity and shareholders pay taxes on the individual level, a modest salary with passive income may mean lower taxation.
 To determine what’s best for you and your business, you should always talk with your CPA or legal advisor.

-LLCs can choose how to be taxed – either as a disregarded single member entity (where the tax reporting flows directly onto the sole owner’s personal return), or as a multiple member partnership.
+LLCs can choose how to be taxed – either as a disregarded single member entity (where the tax reporting flows directly onto the sole owner’s personal return) or as a multiple member partnership.
 LLCs can also be taxed as an S Corporation or C Corporation.
 No other entity has this flexibility.
-Work with your tax advisor on which method of taxation is best for your specific situation.

 Shareholders and Owners